 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 3 / 4

-Economic activity is not excessively influenced by the government, though a 2016 report by a government commission expressed concern about the social and economic isolation of many members of ethnic and religious minorities, and of the poor.
+A 2016 report by a government commission expressed concern about the social and economic isolation of many members of ethnic and religious minorities, and of the poor.
+According to the Office for National Statistics, income inequality increased in 2018, a trend that was partly the result of a cut in government benefits.
 The 2015 Modern Slavery Act increased punishments for human traffickers and provides greater protections for victims.
 However, its implementation has been weak.
 Children and migrant workers are among those most vulnerable to forced labor and sex trafficking.